jomaxx/redux-extendable-reducer/README.md

 # redux-injectable-reducer
-Redux store reducer that allows parts of the state tree to be injected lazily.
+Redux store reducer capable of lazily injecting parts of the state tree.
 Useful for large single page applications that utilize bundle splitting.